 Published on Brock University (http://www.brocku.ca)

 Don Cyr joined Brock University in 1995 as an Associate Professor of Finance where he has taught courses in corporate finance, international finance and investments at the graduate and undergraduate level.
 He held the posts of Acting Department Chair in the Department of Accounting and Finance from 2001 to 2002; Associate Dean, Research and Graduates Studies from 2002 to 2009; and Acting Dean from January to July 2004.
-In January 2012, he was appointed Interim Dean of the Faculty of Business.
+In January 2012, he was appointed Interim Dean of the Faculty of Business, and he became Dean of the Goodman School in July 2013.
 In addition, Cyr is a Research Associate with the Niagara Community Observatory at Brock University and was the Acting Director of the Observatory from July to December 2011.
 He has also been a Fellow of the Cool Climate, Oenology and Viticulture Institute at Brock since 2009.